NickSanft/MissFritters/README.md

 - Miss Fritters uses these LLMs:
   - Llama3.2 for chatting
-  - Llava for reading images (requires Discord or images being uploaded by name to input/)
   - Mistral for telling a story.
   - CodeLlama for helping with coding.
 - Has persistent conversation history by default (delete chat_history.db to reset it)